 What is a Nonprofit Organization?

-The Role of Nonprofit Boards
+The Role of Nonprofit Boards of Directors

 Many nonprofits are managed by professional staff.
 Every nonprofit is overseen by a board of directors or trustees whose role is to ensure that the organization is operating legally, ethically and to its full potential.
 Although a small number of nonprofit organizations offer board members nominal compensation, the vast majority of nonprofit board members are volunteers.